Sustainable Healthcare Module

 National Standards

-The Commission has drafted a Sustainable Healthcare Module that is currently undergoing public consultation.
+The Commission has drafted a Sustainable Healthcare Module that has recently undergone public consultation.

 Improving sustainability can improve the safety and quality of care, improve the health of the community, reduce low value care, reduce unwarranted variation and reduce waste.

-The Commission is seeking your feedback on the Sustainable Healthcare Module’s applicability, content and appropriateness to the health sector.
+The Commission will review the feedback on the Module’s applicability, content and appropriateness to the health sector and use it to inform changes to the Module.

 Why address sustainability?